rayves/Feed-Me-terminal-application/README.md

 ### Gems

 The dependencies are bundled within the bundle file which is generated using the [Bundle](https://github.com/rubygems/bundler) gem.
 Please install bundler if not already installed for the below commands to execute properly.
+Bundler install command can be seen below for your convenience.

+    $ gem install bundler

  From the `Feed-Me-terminal-application/src` directory execute the below command within the terminal to install bundle gem dependencies.